google/rust-design-faq/src/apis.md

 But don't overpromise:

 > Equality can suddenly become expensive later - don’t make types comparable
-> unless you intend people to be able to do that.
-Allowing people to pattern
+> unless you intend people to be able to [compare instances of the type].
-> match on enums is usually better - MY.
+> Allowing people to pattern match on enums is usually better. - MY

-Note that [`syn` is a rare case](https://docs.rs/syn/latest/syn/) where it has so many types, and is so extensively depended upon by the rest of the Rust ecosystem, that it avoids deriving the standard traits unless explicitly commanded to do so via cargo feature.
+Note that [`syn` is a rare case](https://docs.rs/syn/latest/syn/) in that it has so many types, and is so extensively depended upon by the rest of the Rust ecosystem, that it avoids deriving the standard traits unless explicitly commanded to do so via a cargo feature.
 This is an unusual pattern and should not normally be followed.

 ## How should I think about API design, differently from C++?

-> make the most of the fact that everything is immutable by default.
-It should
+> Make the most of the fact that everything is immutable by default.
+Things
-> be trivially observable that most things in the program do not change - the
-> language encourages everything to be immutable - things which are mutable
-> should stick out. - AF.
+> which are mutable should stick out. - AF

-> think about things which should take self and return self - AF.
+> Think about things which should take self and return self. - AF

-Refactoring is less expensive in Rust than C++ due to compiler safeguards, but _restructuring_ is expensive in any language.
-Think about "one way doors" and "two way doors" in the design space.
+Refactoring is less expensive in Rust than C++ due to compiler safeguards, but _rearchitecting_ is expensive in any language.
+Think about "one way doors" and "two way doors" in the design space: can you undo a change later?